About

 Application Checklist

-We recommend that, well in advance of the deadline, you go through the full application questions in order to prepare your answers according to the requested word limits, and gather the necessary links and information.
-You can download a Word template of the application form to help you to prepare your answers in advance by clicking the button link at the end of this section; email info@whickerawards.com if you have further queries.
-In the meantime, you can expect to answer questions on the following:
+We recommend that, well in advance of the deadline, you take a look at the full application in order to prepare your answers according to the requested word limits, and gather the necessary links and information.
+You can save and continue your application at any time before you submit.

 Section 1: Title; logline; up to 300 words on how your project meets the criteria